Troubleshooting

 https://ipfs.infura.io/ipfs/<hash>

-If your content also includes an
+If your content also includes an artifact.json

-, make sure to separately request these as they will usually not be requested by theindex.html
+, make sure to separately request these as they will usually not be requested by the index.html

 <gateway>/ipfs/<hash>/manifest.json